microsoft/azure-spring-boot/README.md

 ### Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Data/Telemetry

+This project collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy](https://privacy.microsoft.com/en-us/privacystatement) statement to learn more.